eiji03aero/mash/client/packages/mash-editor/README.md

         - improve scroll behavior
           - scroll only when cursor is around the edge of window
       - Ctrl w + hl to move focus
+      - improve filer
         - enter to open file in buffer
           - add field to indicate modifiable
+        - enter to expand children
     - [ ] refactor config related
       - now it lives in both context value and Editor state
     - [ ] optimize render